mozman/ezdxf/docs/source/launcher.rst

                             oversampling factor, default is 2, use 0 or 1 to disable oversampling
       -m MARGIN, --margin MARGIN
+                            minimal margin around the image in pixels, default is 10
+      -t {0,1,2,3}, --text-mode {0,1,2,3}
+                            text mode: 0=ignore, 1=placeholder, 2=outline,
+                            3=filled, default is 2
-                            minimal margin around the image in pixels, default is 10 --dpi DPI             output resolution in pixels/inch which is significant for the linewidth, default is 300
+      --dpi DPI             output resolution in pixels/inch which is significant for the linewidth, default is 300
       -v, --verbose         give more output